Ward Support Roles

-For some time I have been involved in the Catering Surveys.
-The purpose of the surveys is to identify areas for improvement in the Catering Services and cover food & refreshments, i.e. Breakfast, Lunch & Dinner.
+For some time PPP members have been assisting with Hospital Catering Surveys.
+The purpose of the surveys is to identify areas for improvement in the FVRH Catering Services delivery of food & refreshments to patients, covering Breakfast, Lunch and Dinner.

 The surveys cover the following areas:

-About the Food: Appearance, Taste, Temperature, Portion Size, Choice available, and whether it suits dietary needs (if any).
+About the Food: Appearance, taste, temperature, portion size, choice available, and whether it suits dietary patients’ needs.

 - Are you given a choice of food?